 One method is to talk about my purchases out loud.
-Even just saying, I wish thinking of spending $400 on 3 dresses makes me come to my senses!
+Even just saying that I wish thinking of spending $400 on 3 dresses makes me come to my senses!

 Maybe you have an inner spender too, or you’re in the opposite boat and have an inner frugalista, who gives you heart palpitations and anxiety every time you spend a nickel.
 I’d love to hear how you’re learning to balance spending with saving.
 Tell me in the comments.